Explore 360

 What clothing is suitable for when we come back from the mountain?

 Kathmandu is at a relatively low altitude and daytime temperatures are warm.
 When in Rome do as the Romans.
 Shorts and T-shirts are fine to wear during the course of the day.
 Evening wear generally tends to be casual with long trousers and casual shirt appropriate for all hotels and restaurants.
-Nepalese are generally quite conservative in their dress code and are generally well dressed despite their situation in life.
-Your town and party clothes can be left in a safe lock up at the hotel and do not need to be taken up the mountain.

-What other gear will I need?
+What other kit will I need?

 Is it possible to rent equipment before I go?